Cognigy/Documentation/docs/ai-copilot/configuration.md

 ## (Optional) Create a Custom Grid via the API

-If you want to modify the default grid configuration to set up company-wide defaults, you can do that from within the API.
+If you want to create a new AI Copilot Config template instead of using the default one, you can do so in the API.

 ### Create an API Key

-To do so, you need an API key and the Project ID:

 1. In the upper-right corner of the Cognigy.AI interface, click **User Menu ![user-menu](../_assets/icons/user-menu.svg) > My Profile**.
 2. In the **API Keys** section, click **+**.